dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/logging/simple-logging.md

 ## Configuration

 EF Core logs can be accessed from any application type through use of [LogTo](/dotnet/api/microsoft.entityframeworkcore.dbcontextoptionsbuilder.logto) when when [configuring a DbContext instance](xref:core/miscellaneous/configuring-dbcontext).
-This is commonly performed in an override of [DbContext.OnConfiguring](/dotnet/api/microsoft.entityframeworkcore.dbcontext.onconfiguring).
+This is commonly performed in an override of <xref:Microsoft.EntityFrameworkCore.DbContext.OnConfiguring?displayProperty=None>.
 For example:

 <!--
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)